JordanRousseau/capital_problem/readme.md

 - Oslo: 0,12

 `Helsinki` and `Oslo` seems to be good candidates to be the capital when analysing STD differences

+Finally with these score (DTW, PCM and STD) we mapped them between 0 and 1 and we did the sum.
+0 is the basis curve and 3 is the worst curve possible.
+By doing that we assure a correlation between our different calculations, to get the best result possible (the lower one).
+Area under curve and frechet distance were skipped of this calculation because there redundant with DTW and PCM.

 According to this different tests, we can guess that `Helsinki` is probably the origin of the climate data.